cartuhok/3d-weather-codrops/PROJECT_WRITEUP.md

 ## Ultimate Lens Flare Implementation

 The crown jewel of our atmospheric effects is the lens flare system—a dazzling display of optical phenomena that brings cinematic authenticity to our 3D world.
 When the sun emerges through parting clouds, brilliant streaks of light cascade across the viewport, complete with rainbow-tinted ghost reflections, ethereal halos, and those characteristic hexagonal artifacts that make digital sunlight feel tangibly real.
-The lens flare system uses the R3F-Ultimate-Lens-Flare library (https://github.com/ektogamat/R3F-Ultimate-Lens-Flare), implementing sophisticated 3D-to-screen projection with intelligent occlusion detection and mode-specific configurations:
+The lens flare system uses the R3F-Ultimate-Lens-Flare library (https://github.com/ektogamat/R3F-Ultimate-Lens-Flare) installed manually following the repository's instructions, implementing sophisticated 3D-to-screen projection with intelligent occlusion detection and mode-specific configurations:

 ```javascript
 // Scene3D.js - Dual-mode lens flare configuration